dispatchrun/timecraft/docs/docs.md

 slug: /
 ---

-# Timecraft Docs
+# Timecraft

-Timecraft is an application runtime providing a Time Machine and a Task Orchestration capability.
+Timecraft is an application runtime designed to build and run production grade distributed systems.
-Built on top of Wazero, Timecraft leverage the WebAssembly sandbox.

 ## Getting Started